 A Brief How-To for Letters of Recommendation By Dr. Luciana Herman

 1. You ask a professor, TF, or tutor to write a letter.
-You give that person the name/email/address of the organization/fellowship/internship/program that they should address the letter to (or tell them to expect a url).
+You give that person the name/email/address of the organization/fellowship/internship/program that they should address the letter to (or tell them to expect a link to upload the letter directly to a letter service).
 You include some background information on why the opportunity is important to you.
 You include a copy of your application essay.
 You tell the recommender why their recommendation is meaningful for this opportunity.
 You remind them of work you did in their class or of something relevant that they know about you that others may not.
 You give them at least THREE weeks advance notice.

 2. You look over the Rec Letter FAQ on the Quincy House Academic Life page(this page!)